-For many, freelancing is a smart way to bring in extra income on top of a salary.
-For others who relish the freedom and flexibility afforded by freelancing, it’s a full-time pursuit.
-But whether you’re managing your freelance business as a full-time endeavor or a side hustle, one thing remains true: You’ve got to pay taxes.
+For some people, freelancing is the way they earn their living, relishing the freedom and flexibility of this type of work.
+For others, it’s a smart way to bring in some income in addition to a salary.
+Regardless of whether you’re managing your freelance business as a full-time endeavor or a side hustle, one fact is true: You’ve got to pay taxes on your earnings.

 • How do you pay taxes as a freelancer?